f-hansie/PostManAPITests/README.md

  # Troubleshooting:
-  => Should the tests fails, in most case first thing make sure you connected to the internet => Sometimes the tests fails because of time-out to get reponse from the server, you can retry again to run the tests
+  => Should the tests fails, in most case first thing make sure you connected to the internet => Sometimes the tests fails because of time-out to get response from the server, you can retry again to run the tests

  # Requirements:
   => You need to install PostMan